inphinit/inphinit-php-proxy/README.md

 });
 ```

-If you have manually downloaded it to use on your server, you can use the `proxy.php` script, a example:
+If you have manually downloaded it to use on your server, you can use the `proxy.php` script, an example:

 ```javascript
 html2canvas(document.getElementById('container'), {